 The Simple Dollar’s Key Takeaways

 - No balance transfer fee for the first 60 days.
 Most balance transfer cards charge a balance transfer fee equal to 3 – 5% of your balance up front.
 The Chase Slate® card bucks this trend by offering fee-free transfers for the first 60 days after you get your card.
+After that, the fee for future transactions is 5% of the amount transferred with a minimum of $5.

 - You get 0% APR for a full 15 months.
 Paying down debt can be a long and grueling process.
 The Chase Slate® card offers longer than a year to pay down your high interest balances with 0% APR.